networkbiolab/WEoN/docs/use_instructions.rst

 WEoN use RNA-Seq data to filter out absent transcription factors from a distance-based reference network in addition with other optional data as DNase, Histone Marks and Methylation.
 We currently applied the method to *Droshophila melanogaster* due to a specific histone marks code that was experimentally determined, although the code can be modified by the user.
 The example data can be downloaded from `data`_.

+0. **Open WEoN**

+   Within Cytoscape, go to: Apps >> WEoN - Weighted Epigenomic Network.
+This will display the user interface as shown in the figure.

 1. **Interface**

-   The WEoN interface is a simple selector screen that serves as input screen for the backend PERL scripts, therefore parsing correctly the genomic data and calling orderly the scripts to filter out unlikely ocurring regulations.
+   The WEoN interface is a simple selector screen that serves as input screen for the backend Perl scripts, therefore parsing correctly the genomic data and calling orderly the scripts to filter out unlikely ocurring regulations.

 .. image:: images/interface.png